RenderKit/oidn/README.md

 | OIDN\_ACCESS\_READ\_WRITE    | read and write access                                         |
 | OIDN\_ACCESS\_WRITE\_DISCARD | write-only access but the previous contents will be discarded |

-Access modes for mapped memory regions that can be passed to `oidnMapBuffer`, i.e., valid constants of type `OIDNAccess`.
+Access modes for memory regions mapped with `oidnMapBuffer`, i.e., valid constants of type `OIDNAccess`.

 After accessing the mapped data in the buffer, the memory region must be unmapped with